 This should not be construed as tax advice.
 Flag Theory | Passports.IO has access to a global network of qualified attorneys and accountants who can give you the proper advice for your particular circumstances.
 Contact us for further information.

 - Transfer tax Yes

 - Inheritance tax Yes

 ProceduresPlease sign in to view

-Once you provide the application form completed and supporting documents, application must be submitted to your country residence closest embassy or consulate.
+Once you provide the completed application form and supporting documents, the application must be submitted to your country of residence's closest Spanish embassy or consulate.

 For further information on Spanish non-lucrative residency and detailed procedures, contact us for a free private consultation.